farahnaz-attari/test/README.md

 * **Section: Answer your body's needs:** Each image in this section displayed in a modal on click.

 ## Test instructions
-* Use JavaScript to capture all anchor clicks, and `console.log()` the element which has been clicked.
+* Using JavaScript to capture all anchor clicks, and `console.log()` the element which has been clicked.